emacski/redact/README.md

 * Modify the Dockerfile to install and configure the `redact` cli utility

 ### Template File
 The heart of ReDACT's dynamic configuration relies on config file templates which will be used to render actual application config files at container runtime.
-ReDACT is designed to support multiple template engines, but currently only supports Go templates.
+ReDACT is designed to support multiple template engines, and currently supports Go (text/template) and Mustache (https://github.com/cbroglie/mustache) templates.

 See https://golang.org/pkg/text/template/ for more information on Go templates.

+See https://mustache.github.io/ for more information on Mustache templates.

-Given this example template for Kibana:
+Given this example Go template for Kibana:
 ```
 {{if .kibana_base_url}}
 server.basePath: "{{.kibana_base_url}}"